Joanna Russ: Critical writings

 However, she felt guilty about dire criticism.
 She apologized for her harsh words on Lloyd Biggle's The Light That Never Was (1972), saying, "It's narsty to beat up on authors who are probably starving to death on turnip soup (ghoti soup) but critics ought to be honest."

 Personal life

 Around the time of the publication of The Female Man in 1975, Russ came out as a lesbian.
-However, Russ remained protective of her personal life, and as late as a December 1981 interview with Charles Platt, she was still evasive on the subject for the first third of the interview.
+However, Russ remained protective of her personal life, and as late as a December 1981 interview with Charles Platt, she was still evasive on the subject.
+In a further Platt interview published in Asimov's Science Fiction Magazine, V. 7 #3 (March 1983), as an addendum to the interview, she answered his question about her sexuality with "Sure I'm a lesbian."

 Health

 In her later life she published little, largely because she had chronic pain and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).

 On April 27, 2011, it was reported that Russ had been admitted to a hospice after suffering a series of strokes.
 Samuel R. Delany was quoted as saying that Russ was "slipping away" and had long had a "do not resuscitate" order on file.
 She died early in the morning on April 29, 2011.